jdluu/HotKeyViewer/README.md

 *   **Real-Time Visualization**: Keys light up instantly as you press them.
 *   **Stardew Aesthetic**: Designed with pixel-art fonts and colors to match the game's UI.
-*   **Action Labels**: Displays the in-game action (e.g., "Menu", "Chat", "Run") bound to each key, not just the letter.
+*   **Action Labels**: Displays the in-game action (e.g., "Menu", "Chat", "Run") or custom user-defined text bound to each key.
-*   **Custom Profiles**: Rename keys to match your specific setup (e.g., "Flashlight", "Split") via simple JSON editing.
+*   **Sharable Profiles**: Export and import your text labels via JSON files to easily update your overlay for different mod setups or share them with others.
 *   **Configurable**: Adjust transparency, scale, and toggle hotkeys via Generic Mod Config Menu (GMCM).

 ## Installation